cncf/velocity/README.md

 ### Example use:
 `ruby analysis.rb data/data_yyyymm.csv projects/projects_yyyymm.csv map/hints.csv map/urls.csv map/defmaps.csv skip.csv ranges.csv`

+Depending on data, the script will stop execution and present a command line.
+To continue, type 'quit' and hit enter/return.

 Arguments list:
 - data file, points to the results of running an sql statement designed for Google BigQuery.
 The query generates a standardized (in terms of velocity) header.
 The `.sql` files are stored in `BigQuery/` folder
 - output file, typically a new file in the `projects/` folder